Actress Mischa Barton Hospitalized Voluntarily For Psychiatric Evaluation After Bizarre Backyard Incident

 “It was always, ‘She’s too skinny, she must be sick,'” Barton said.
 “Then it was, ‘She’s too big.’
 I was never the right weight.”

-She also owns a London boutique which features her makeup collection, handbag designs and clothes.
+She also owns a London boutique which features her makeup collection, handbag designs, and clothes.

 Mischa turned 31 only two days before her latest hospitalization.